Got a picky eater? You need to try the ice cube tray trick today

 But in the meantime, we are grateful for every trick and hack that might just make mealtimes just that little bit more successful (and tantrum-free!).

-I recently came across this very clever idea on 'tasting trays' on The Many Little Joys, and will absolutely be trying it:
+I recently came across this very clever idea on 'tasting trays' on The Many Little Joys, and my goodness, I wish I had come across this when I was in the thick of it with my ow little picky eater:

 Tasting trays…baby bento boxes…nibble trays.
 Whatever you want to call them, they look simply awesome.
 And easy.